vega/vega-lite/site/docs/composition/repeat.md

 ## Resolve

-The default [resolutions](resolve.html) for repeat are independent scales and axes for position channels and shared scales and legends for legends.
+The default [resolutions](resolve.html) for repeat are independent scales and axes for [position channels](encoding.html#position) and shared scales and legends for all other channels.